 - Re-package bulk foods

-- Help keep walk-in freezer and cooler organized
+- Help keep the walk-in freezer and cooler organized

 - Weigh and sort donated food items

-- Drive to Seattle and Oak Harbor to pick up food orders
+- Drive to Seattle or Oak Harbor to pick up food orders

 - Clean and price donated goods